BruceEckel/ClarifyingConcurrency/What are Effects.md

 ```
 The argument to `exec_o()` is a `str` that contains a Python program.
 This program is run using Python’s built-in `exec()`, and the output of that program which normally goes to standard output is captured and returned from `exec_o()`.

 In `__main__` we run the original `return_result.py`, capturing and displaying the output.
 Then we replace `my_result` with `result`, so we are now importing the sophisticated `result` library, and the program is executed again.
-This time we don’t display the output but instead ensure that it is identical to the output for `my_result`.
+This time we don’t display the output but instead ensure that it is identical to the output from the original `my_result`.
 Here’s what you see when you run it:
 ```
 0: Success -> eeny
 Ok('eeny')